 Dr Susan Carland is an academic, author, and social commentator.
-She has a PhD from Monash University’s School of Social Sciences, where she is a lecturer and researcher at Monash University’s National Centre for Australian Studies.
-Her teaching and research expertise are in gender, sociology, contemporary Australia, and the modern Muslim experience.
+She has a PhD from Monash University’s School of Social Sciences, and she is the director of the Bachelor of Global Studies, also at Monash University.

-Susan is an ambassador for the charity Possible Dreams International, and a certified scuba diver!
+Susan is an ambassador for UNICEF Australia, and is also a certified scuba diver!